mukeswebrian/prime_number_generating_Genetic_Program/README.md

 2 - Save and close the "experiment_list.xlsx" spreadsheet
 3 - Run the program as follows:
-	a - on a Windows machine simply double click the batch file "1-RUN_EXPERIMENTS.bat" b - on a non Windows machine, ececute the command "python controller.py"
+	a - on a Windows machine simply double click the batch file "1-RUN_EXPERIMENTS.bat" b - on a non Windows machine, execute the command "python controller.py"

 -------------------------------------------------------------------------------------------
 Output